microsoft/azure-pipelines-tasks/Tasks/RunDistributedTests/README.md

 -	**Usage Error Conditions**

 	a.
-Using same test machines across different machine groups, and running builds (with any BDT tasks) parallely against those machine groups is not supported.
+Using same test machines across different machine groups, and running builds (with any BDT tasks) parallelly against those machine groups is not supported.

 	b.
 Cancelling an inprogress build/release with BDT tasks is not supported.
 If you do cancel, your subsequent builds may misbehave.